 Sprint review meeting

 Sprint review meeting involves the stakeholders being present to give them a final view of the product.
-This allows to develop a good rapport with the stakeholders and overcome obstacles that might arise.
+This allows for the development of a good rapport with the stakeholders and overcomes obstacles that might arise.

 Sprint Retrospective meeting

 The main agenda of this meeting is to assess the entire sprint process.
 The focus will be on what went well during the process and whatnot, whether the task load was equally distributed amongst the team and the outcome of each sprint.